1. Blog

 Nutrition is essential for the overall health and well-being of our pets.
 A board-certified veterinary nutritionist is the expert resource for your questions.

-Pet parents looking to feed their dog the right kind of pet food are met with what seems like infinite options.
+Pet parents looking to feed their dog healthy pet food are met with what seems like infinite options.
 We all want the best for our furry companions.
-We know that nutrition is essential for their overall health and well-being, but with all the conflicting information out there, it can be difficult to know what to believe.
+We know that nutrition is essential for their overall health and well-being.
+But with all the conflicting information out there, it can be difficult to know what to believe.
 That’s where board-certified veterinary nutritionists (ACVNs or DACVNs) come in.

 What does it mean to be a board certified veterinary nutritionist?